Physical Therapy For Bursitis In Your Hips

 Hip bursitis is usually the result of recurring stress or irritation of the hip joint.

-Some of the common causes of hip bursitis:
+Some of the common causes of hip bursitis include:

-Seniors are often more prone to slip and fall injuries as they age.
+Seniors are often more prone to slip and fall injuries as they age, which can further increase their risk of developing this condition.

 As a result, your risk of hip bursitis may increase as you grow older.